Best Project Management Tools for Agencies 2026: Honest Reviews & Comparisons

 | Simplicity-first agency | Basecamp | Asana |

-Our overall #1 pick for agencies in 2026 is Teamwork — because it's the only tool on this list built specifically around the agency business model from the ground up.
-The combination of client management, time tracking, retainer billing, and profitability reporting in one platform is genuinely hard to replicate with any alternative.
+Our overall #1 pick for agencies in 2026 is Teamwork — because it's the only tool on this list built specifically around the agency business model from day one.
+The combination of client management, time tracking, retainer billing, and profitability reporting in one platform is genuinely hard to replicate.

-That said, ClickUp remains the best value play for growing agencies, and Monday.com is still the easiest tool to sell to skeptical clients and stakeholders who need beautiful, easy-to-read reporting.
+That said, ClickUp remains the best value play for growing agencies, and Monday.com is still the easiest sell to skeptical clients and stakeholders who need beautiful, easy-to-read reporting.

 Frequently Asked Questions